Nicol Stephen: Resignation as party leader

 On 2 July 2008, Nicol Stephen announced he was stepping down as party leader with immediate effect because of the pressures of leading a political party while having a young family based in Aberdeen, some distance from Parliament in Edinburgh.
 Nicol Stephen's resignation took many in Scottish politics by surprise, and came only four days after the resignation of the former leader of Labour in the Scottish Parliament, Wendy Alexander.
 He was succeeded by Tavish Scott.

 On 24 September 2010, Nicol Stephen announced he would not be standing again at the Scottish elections in May 2011.

 House of Lords

 On 2 February 2011, he was created a life peer as Baron Stephen, of Lower Deeside in the City of Aberdeen, and was introduced in the House of Lords on 7 February 2011, where he sits on the Liberal Democrat benches.
 He said he would use his new position to help reform the House of Lords.

+Career outside politics

+Following his resignation as leader of the Scottish Liberal Democrats, Nicol Stephen co-founded Scottish renewable energy company Renewable Energy Ventures Ltd, and he was responsible for the development of several onshore wind projects.

+In 2013, Nicol Stephen started work to develop the Kincardine Offshore Windfarm, located 15 km off the coast of Aberdeenshire, which became the world’s largest floating windfarm when completed in 2021.
+Construction began on the 50 MW windfarm in 2017, and the project started generating power in 2018.
+He remains a director of Kincardine Offshore Windfarm.

+In 2018, Nicol Stephen founded Flotation Energy, building on the previous experience of the team that developed the Kincardine Offshore Windfarm and other renewables projects.
+Flotation Energy currently employs more than 150 staff, developing major offshore projects in the UK, Europe and Asia-Pacific.

+In November 2022, Flotation Energy was acquired by TEPCO Renewable Power, part of the Tokyo Electric Power Company, with Nicol Stephen remaining at the company as Chief Executive Officer.